hollyschinsky/ConferenceTracker/index.md

 >A mobile device or a Mobile SDK is **not** a requirement for this tutorial.
 You will able to test your application in the browser or with the PhoneGap Developer App with some limitations.
 If you want the full support of the native APIs then you will need the mobile SDK for that platform (iOS SDK, Android SDK, etc.) installed on your system.

 ## Issues

-- Please create an issue [here](https://github.com/ccoenraets/apache-cordova-tutorial/issues) if you run into any problem or if you have a suggestion to improve this workshop.
+- Please create an issue [here](https://github.com/hollyschinsky/ConferenceTracker/issues) if you run into any problem or have a suggestion to improve this workshop.

-- You can also use the Comments section at the bottom of each module to ask a question or report a problem.
+- You can also use the *Comments* section at the bottom of each lesson to ask a question or report a problem.

-- You can contact me on Twitter:
+- You could also contact me on Twitter:

-    <a href="https://twitter.com/ccoenraets" class="twitter-follow-button" data-show-count="true"
+    <a href="https://twitter.com/devgirlfl" class="twitter-follow-button" data-show-count="true"
     data-size="large" data-lang="en">Follow
-    @ccoenraets</a>
+    @devgirlfl</a>
     <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">
-<a href="create-cordova-project.html" class="btn btn-default pull-right">Next <i class="glyphicon
+<a href="install-ionic.html" class="btn btn-default pull-right">Next <i class="glyphicon
 glyphicon-chevron-right"></i></a>
 </div>
 </div>